munira4x/munira4x/README.md

 - 👋 Hi, I’m Munira saud
-- 👀 I’m interested in cybersecurity.
+- 👀 I’m interested in Linux/cybersecurity.
-- 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me muniraalmunif1@gmail.com